Repl-it-Coders/projects/MyCalc-HoangTuan110/README.md

 mylang.parse(code)
 ```

-Edit the `code` value to something like:
+Change the `code` value to something like:
 ```py
 code = "200 / 2"
 ```

-Run the file again, and you should see the result of your calculator!
+Run the file again, and you should see the result of it!

 # Problem
 The only problem with this calculator so far is the unbalance of how it cuts down the left, right and operator (when you calculate up to more than 2 numbers).
 For example: